-The Group's insurance policies may not cover it for all losses and certain types of insurance are not available on commercially reasonable terms or at all in certain countries in which the Group has its operations or assets, owing to the fact that the respective insurance industries in these countries are at a relatively early stage of development.
+The Group's insurance policies may not provide cover for all losses and certain types of insurance are not available on commercially reasonable terms or at all in certain countries in which the Group has its operations or assets.
 Forms of insurance common in mature markets may not yet be available in certain countries in which the Group has its operations or assets.
 As a result, the Group's insurance may not fully compensate it for losses associated with damage to the real estate assets it owns, operates and develops.
 In addition, there are certain types of losses, generally of a catastrophic nature, such as earthquakes, floods, hurricanes, terrorism or acts of war, that may be uninsurable or that are not economically insurable.
 Other factors might also result in insurance proceeds being insufficient to repair or replace a property if it is damaged or destroyed, such as inflation, taxation, changes in building codes and ordinances and environmental considerations.
 The Group may incur significant losses, damage to its assets or business or other liabilities for which it may not be compensated fully or at all, which could have a material adverse effect on the Group's business, financial condition, prospects and results of operations.